Catch Cybercriminals with the Latest Tools

 Elevate Your Skills with Real-World Simulations

-- Only 54% of companies have conducted a general fraud or economic crime risk assessment in the past two years
+- 46% of companies reported experiencing fraud or economic crime in the past two years

 As cybercrimes and fraud make bigger headlines and people’s personal data is compromised, the pressure for CEOs to be held accountable for a lack of cybersecurity has increased.
-As a result, 43 percent of companies surveyed are increasing spending to combat fraud.2 That investment means more opportunities for you.
+Of companies with global revenues over $10 billion, more than half experienced fraud in the past two years.2 As a result, organizations are enhancing technical capabilities and implementing stronger internal controls.2 That investment means more opportunities for you.

 When you graduate from the cybercrime and fraud investigation specialization, you’ll have hands-on experience through the use of Utica’s virtual desktop infrastructure (VDI).
 Having worked directly with many of the tools and platforms used in the profession, you’ll stand out from other job applicants and possess the skills to make an immediate impact in your work.